Barath105/Artifical-Intelligence/README.md

 QUS 9: Solve the Travelling Sales Man Problem using the following input and output - COMPLETED
 QUS 10: Solve the A* algorithm using following input and output - COMPLETED
 QUS 11: Solve the Map Colouring problem using following input and output - COMPLETED
+DAY 3 (12 - 14)
+QUS 12: Solve the TIC TAC TOE problem using following input and output - COMPLETED
+QUS 13: Solve the MIN & MAX problem using the following input and output - COMPLETED
+QUS 14: Solve the ALPHA & BETA algorithm using following input and output - COMPLETED
+QUS 15:  Solve the Decision Tree problem using following input and output -